Joint Attention¶

 --ja-windowis set to a value greater than 0, a sliding window of that many frames is maintained per object.
 An object's joint attention is confirmed only if it appeared in the raw JA set for at leastja_window_threshfraction of the frames in the window.
 This smooths out momentary flickers. -

-confirmed_frames / total_framesas a running JA percentage over the entire session.
+confirmed_frames / total_framesas a running JA percentage over the entire session -- an aggregate across the whole scene, not per object. -

 stateDiagram-v2